On the Informativeness of Specification Tests for Estimator Validity: Introduction

 \section{Introduction}

-Model specification tests such as the Hausman test (\citealt{hau1978}) and the overidentifying restrictions test (\citealt{sar1958}, \citealt{han1982}) are commonly used in empirical studies, even though finding a true model is rarely the focus of the studies.
-Empirical researchers often conduct these tests to find an appropriate estimator rather than to assess the correctness of the model.
-For example, the Durbin-Wu-Hausman test is used to determine whether to adopt the ordinary least squares (OLS) estimator or the two-stage least squares (2SLS) estimator.
-Acceptance (or rejection) of the null hypothesis is interpreted as evidence of the validity of the OLS (or 2SLS) estimator.
+Model specification tests, such as Hausman tests (\citealt{hausman1978specification}) and overidentifying restrictions tests (\citealt{sargan1958estimation}; \citealt{hansen1982large}), are widely used in empirical studies, although finding a true model is rarely the primary goal.
+Empirical researchers often conduct these tests to guide the choice of estimator.
+For example, the Durbin-Wu-Hausman (DWH) test (\citealt{durbin1954}; \citealt{wu1973alternative}) is typically used to decide between the ordinary least squares (OLS) estimator and the two-stage least squares (2SLS) estimator.
+Such practices continue to be prevalent in empirical applications, despite a substantial literature questioning the usefulness of pretests in terms of potential distortions in subsequent inference (see, e.g., \citealt{guggenberger2010impact} and \citealt{guggenberger2010joe}).

-This paper examines the effectiveness of specification pretests in finding invalid estimators.
-It is commonly recognized that an estimator based on a null model is valid (or invalid) if a specification test accepts (or rejects) the null hypothesis.
-Thus, we investigate whether specification tests have nontrivial power against a local alternative when estimators are asymptotically biased.
-We show that even though specification tests have nontrivial power for local misspecification, they are not useful for detecting asymptotically biased estimators.